toadless/music-bot/README.md

 # Discord Music Bot

-This is a verry bare bones, light weight discord music bot.
+This is a very bare bones, light weight discord music bot.

 ## Should I Run this Locally?